 In the fourth year of study, you must complete an important assignment (48 credits) in any of the six subdivisions of theology as a field of study.
-You have to submit it before or on 1 November, when an internal as well as an external examiner will assess them.
+You have to submit it before or on 1 November, after which an internal as well as an external examiner will assess the assignment.
 The table below sets out the structure of the BDiv programme.